pionxzh/Pornhub.js/README.md

 ### More
 See [DOCUMENT](/doc/DOCUMENT.md) for more information.

-## Known Issues
+## Notice
-* Video download is currently unavailable due to the changes from pornhub.
+* Please note that video downloading is **no longer supported**.
+We are unable to provide a download link due to the changes made by PornHub.
+However, you can still download videos using alternative tools such as [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ## License